Joint Optimization of Electric Vehicle Routes and Charging Locations through Learning Charge Constraints Using QUBO Solvers: Methods

 Here, $\lambda_1$, $\lambda_2$, and $\lambda_3$ are sufficiently large penalty coefficients introduced to enforce the corresponding constraints.

 Next, we introduce a method to represent battery levels using the defined binary variables.
-Let $s_i$ be a binary variable that takes the value 1 if a charging station is installed at location $i$, and 0 otherwise.
-Then, the battery level $Q_t$ at time step $t$ (for $t \geq 1$) can be expressed as follows:
+Let $s_i$ be a binary variable that takes the value $1$ if a charging station is installed at location $i$, and $0$ otherwise.
+Recall that $x_{ijt}=1$ indicates that the vehicle moves from node $i$ to node $j$ at step $t$, and is located at node $j$ at time step $t$.
+To construct a QUBO-compatible objective, we introduce an approximate cumulative battery level $\tilde Q_t$ defined as

 Here, $Q_1$ represents the initial battery level.
 It should be noted that $s_i$, whether a charging station is installed at location $i$ or not, is determined by the configuration proposed by BOCS.
 Therefore, in the current route optimization step, the variables $s_i$ can be treated as given.
+Here, charging is associated with the departure node $i$ of each move.
+The quantity $\tilde Q_t$ is used only within the QUBO formulation as a soft guidance term.

 Although the battery level is constrained to lie between 0 and its maximum capacity, this study does not adopt a strict formulation using techniques such as slack variables.
-Instead, we propose a simplified approach that encourages the battery level to stay close to a reference value $Q_\textrm{standard}$.
+Instead, we propose a simplified approach that encourages the battery level to stay close to a reference value $Q_\mathrm{standard}$.
 For example, this reference may be set to half of the maximum battery capacity.
 This condition is incorporated into the model as a penalty term.

-In equation~(\ref{eq:battery_cost}), the first term is a constant, the second term is linear, and the third term is quadratic, indicating that the expression is in QUBO form.
+Since $\tilde Q_t$ is linear in the binary variables, $H_{\mathrm{Battery}}$ is a quadratic polynomial and thus remains in the QUBO form.
+Expanding Eq.~\eqref{eq:battery_cost} explicitly yields constant, linear, and quadratic terms in the binary variables.
+Therefore, the battery-guidance term preserves the QUBO structure without introducing higher-order interactions.
+Note that $\tilde Q_t$ is an approximate battery representation used solely inside the QUBO formulation and does not enforce strict capacity feasibility.

-Based on the above, a route that visits all locations while specifying the departure point and incorporating battery levels in a simplified manner can be obtained by minimizing the following QUBO-form objective function $\mathcal{H}_\textrm{total}$.
+Based on the above, a route that visits all locations while specifying the departure point and incorporating battery levels in a simplified manner can be obtained by minimizing the following QUBO-form objective function $\mathcal{H}_\mathrm{total}$.

-The coefficient $\lambda_4$ is used to encourage the battery level $Q_t$ to remain close to the reference value $Q_\textrm{standard}$.
+The coefficient $\lambda_4$ is used to encourage the battery level $\tilde Q_t$ to remain close to the reference value $Q_\mathrm{standard}$.